jeffpk62/speech-to-text-icp/audio-formats.md

 **Notes about audio formats**

 -   For the `audio/l16` and `audio/mulaw` formats, you must specify the rate of your audio.
--   For the `audio/basic` format, the service supports only narrowband audio.
+-   For the `audio/basic` and `audio/g729` formats, the service supports only narrowband audio.

 **More information**

 -   For more information about sampling rates, see [en.wikipedia.org/wiki/Sampling ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Sampling){: new_window}.
 Select *Sampling (signal processing)*.
--   For more information about the models that the service offers for each supported language, see [Languages and models](/docs/services/speech-to-text-icp/input.html#models).
+-   For more information about the models that the service offers for each supported language, see [Languages and models](/docs/services/speech-to-text-icp/models.html).

 ### Bit rate
 {: #bitRate}